 – Link to other useful resources to encourage extended learning

-In the second lesson of this short course on presentations, we focus more specifically on the key elements of an academic presentation for students using English for Academic Purposes (EAP).
+In the second chapter of this short reader on presentations, we focus more specifically on the key elements of an academic presentation for students using English for Academic Purposes (EAP).
 While there are many elements and skills that can be improved and honed by presenters, we’ve grouped these elements into five categories, which are content, display, organisation, language and delivery.
 Any student completing an assessed presentation at university may find this information useful, particularly those trying to improve confidence, delivery and final grades.